kanderson425/WDI-React-App-Project4/README.md

 # Introduction
 Come one, come all!
 Jokes-R-Us is your one-stop-shop for all things funny, humorous and down-right stupid.
+Whether you indulge in Dad Jokes, are a fan of Chuck Norris, or are a meme-queen, the Jokes-R-Us eCommerce site is a perfect marriage between two of my favorite things: humor and React.js.

 ## Home Page
 ![WDI-Project4-HomePage](https://user-images.githubusercontent.com/46425993/56216446-11cab880-6027-11e9-8b29-554ad5aadc39.png)